dmetzner/GSoC-2020/README.md

 ## Phase 4 - Future work

 The Catroweb project slowly finds itself in a stable state again.
 A software product will never be perfect.
-The goal is to find a balance between software quality and the required resourced to achieve it.
-The following bullet points represent actions with a high return of investment; however, they were not possible to be implemented at the moment.
+The goal is to find a balance between software quality and the required resources to achieve it.
+The following bullet points represent actions with a high return of investment.
+However, they were not possible to be implemented at the moment.

 ##### Currently NOT possible

 -   **Php 8**: The next release of Php brings various new features such as [the JIT compiler](https://stitcher.io/blog/new-in-php-8#jit-rfc), [union types](https://stitcher.io/blog/new-in-php-8#union-types-rfc), and [attributes](https://stitcher.io/blog/new-in-php-8#attributes-rfc).
 The deprecations are already resolved.
 An upgrade should be easy.

 -   **Symfony 5**: [The newest release of Symfony](https://symfony.com/5) comes with several improvements.
-One of them is a better performance!
+One of them is a better performance.
 However, several dependencies block the upgrade at the moment ([SonataUserBundle](https://github.com/sonata-project/SonataUserBundle/issues/1112), [FOSElasticaBundle](https://github.com/FriendsOfSymfony/FOSElasticaBundle/issues/1624)).
-The depreciations were already almost all resolved.
-Once there is no problem with the dependencies, the update should be easy!
+Other deprecations are already almost all resolved.
+Once there is no problem with the dependencies, the update should be easy.

 ##### Not possible in the given time frame:

-- The recommendation system must be refactored!
+- The recommendation system must be refactored
-- The remix graph system must be refactored!
+- The remix graph system must be refactored
-- Implementing Studios. (only the planning phase was finished)
+- Implementing Studios (only the planning phase was finished)